jonas-schievink/lea/README.md

 **Note: This is a work-in-progress.
 Nothing runs yet.
 Many features described here are not yet implemented**

 Lea is a programming language derived from Lua 5.3 and written in Rust.
-Lea offers several slight changes to the syntax, making it more familiar, as well as a reworked library that makes programs safer and offers much more functionality.
+Lea offers several slight changes to the syntax, making it more familiar, as well as a reworked standard library that makes programs safer and offers much more functionality.

-For `.lua` files, Lea offers a *compatibility mode* that aims to act as a drop-in replacement for the reference Lua interpreter.
+For `.lua` files, Lea offers a **compatibility mode** that aims to act as a drop-in replacement for the reference Lua interpreter.

-When used in the "default" mode (with the Lea modifications enabled), all Lua-code should still compile and run.
-The compiler will warn you when any deprecated Lua-syntax is used.
+When used in the "default" mode (with the Lea modifications enabled), the compiler will apply a different set of Lints to discourage the use of deprecated Lua syntax.

 The replacement standard library is a superset of the Lua library, meaning that all Lua code should still work with it.
 It will contain an FFI, which allows integrating external libraries without writing a single line of C or Rust code (everything can be done in Lea).